|Number of Traditional Undergraduates||1,232|

 Number of states represented: 45

-Top three states: North Carolina, New York and South Carolina
+Top three states: North Carolina, Florida, South Carolina

 Additional Student Body information, clarification or description (optional):